SergeiDBykov/forecast_clustering/README.md

 - `./notebooks`
   the main notebooks for the analysis are stored here.
 It containt a few folder and separate notebooke to make the forecast.
+The instructions are given in each notebook.
 The content of the folder is as follows (roughly in the order of  the paper sections):
     1. `./luminosity_functions/`  contains three notebooks for the luminosity functions, one for AGN, one for clusters, and one for the plotting both distributions in one figure (in section 3 of the paper).
 Those notebooks demonstrate the use of the classes and functions in `./luminosity_functions.py`, including `dn/dz`, `logN-logS` calculation for AGN and clusters.
 The instructions are found in the notebooks.
     2. `effective_volume.ipynb` calculates the effective volume of the survey for AGN and Cluster tracers (setion 2 of the paper).
 It uses  results from luminosity function calculators.
     3. `./Cell_plot.ipynb` plots the angular power spectrum for AGN and clusters and its derivative for a representative redshift bins (section 4 of the paper.